 It's not something that's limited to just consuming food, however.
 Savouring is a mental exercise (and emotional wellness strategy) that has been researched and understood from a psychological standpoint for years.
 Practicing it requires more intention and matters more than ever these days.

-My favourite entry in The Kindness Journal is without a doubt the "Favourite Moment of the Day."
+Our favourite entry in The Kindness Journal is without a doubt the "Favourite Moment of the Day."

 It's pretty simple: You think back over the events of your day and pick out the most enjoyable one.
 It could be relishing an especially good meal... but usually it will be a particular experience you had that day.
 You write the experience into your journal, then sit back, close your eyes, and re-experience it in your head.
-This is very much a mindfulness exercise: When you savour anything, you'll want to think about utilizing all your senses to take note of what made the experience so special.
+This is very much a mindfulness exercise: When you savour anything, you'll want to think about utilizing all 5 of your senses to take note of what made the experience so special.